 2. You've Hit the 10-User Cap (Starter Plan)

-The Starter plan caps you at 10 users, forcing costly upgrades as your team grows.
+The Starter plan caps you at 10 users and locks you into Google's ecosystem, forcing costly upgrades as your team grows.

 3. You Need CRM Integration